enj/website/content/en/docs/tasks/administer-cluster/kms-provider.md

 ## Ensuring all secrets are encrypted

-Because secrets are encrypted on write, performing an update on a secret encrypts that content.
+When encryption at rest is correctly configured, resources are encrypted on write.
+Thus we can perform an in-place no-op update to ensure that data is encrypted.

 The following command reads all secrets and then updates them to apply server side encryption.
 If an error occurs due to a conflicting write, retry the command.